EmuxoApp/emuxo-css/.github/pull_request_template.md

-### Acknowledge awareness of `emuxo-css`'s philosophy
+### Acknowledge `emuxo-css`'s philosophy

-* [ ] I acknowledge that changes to this `emuxo-css` CSS library and design system should be either feedback from users (ideally, non-developers) and/or grounded in research.
+* [ ] I acknowledge that changes to the `emuxo-css` CSS library and design system should be grounded in research and/or feedback from users (ideally, non-developers).